mohamedabodonia/web-scraping-/README.md

 - Using python i can collect data from "wuzzuf" website for specific job .
-- I can collect some properities for each job .
+- I can collect some properties for the job .
 - Save the result in a csv file .